oescoba2/sagemaker-made-quick_MLOps2025/README.md

 # sagemaker-made-quick-tutorial
 This is a terraform and github actions wrapper on ["Amazon SageMaker AI MLOps: from idea to production in six steps"](https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production) to make it easier to deploy and tear down.
+It uses github actions to run terraform to deploy or teardown the AWS resources automatically.

 <br>